ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/dsq.md

 ...
 module load bowtie2 samtools; bowtie2 -p 8 --local --rg-id sample1000 --rg SM:sample1000 --rg LB:sci_seq --rg PL:ILLUMINA -x my_genome -U sample1000.fastq - | samtools view -Shu - | samtools sort  - sample1000
 ```

+!!! info "Avoid Very Short Jobs"
+    When building your job file, please bundle very short jobs (less than a minute) such that each element of the job array will run for at least 10 minutes.
+You can do this by putting multiple tasks on a single line, separated by a `;`.
+In the same vein, avoid jobs that simply check for a previous successful completion and then exit.
+See dSQAutopsy below for a way to completely avoid submitting these types of jobs.

+    Our clusters are not tuned for extremely high throughput jobs.
+Therefore, large numbers of very short jobs put a lot of strain on both the scheduler, resulting in delays in scheduling other users' jobs, and the storage, due to large numbers of I/O operations.

 ## Step 2: Generate Batch Script with `dsq`